 - I advise you to limit the number of crawled pages on the ‘Restrictions’ tab.
 If you have a computer with 16 GB of free RAM, set 100 thousand first.
 When the program finishes crawling them, save the project, increase the limit to 500 thousand pages and click on the ‘Start’ button.
 Iterate crawling in such chunks until you have enough free RAM not to lose data in case of a sudden blackout or other troubles.

-Bear in mind that we have a backup feature for such a case 😎 Every 5 minutes, the program automatically creates a temporary copy of the project to not lose data due to the ‘miseries of the world’.
+Bear in mind that our paid plans have a backup feature for such a case 😎 Every 5 minutes, the program automatically creates a temporary copy of the project to not lose data due to the ‘miseries of the world’.
 But you also don’t hope and pray for your computer.
 There are different situations, so I advise you to save the project manually from time to time, as I said.

 - Additionally, you can specify the maximum crawling depth for each site.
 I set the value of ‘4’ to keep Netpeak Spider from going deep inside each site.